 He's going to steal my democracy.

-All right, Byron York is laughing at the Washington Post.
+Byron York is laughing at the Washington Post.

 They've got an editorial in which they show deep concern for the politicization of justice.

-As Byron York points out given the events of 2017 to 2024 That's the whole Russia collusion hoax period.
+As Byron York points out, given the events of 2017 to 2024, that's the whole Russia collusion hoax period.

-This is darkly funny paragraph.
+This is a darkly funny paragraph.

-And the Washington Post says that going after John Bolton is a fresh instance of the old Soviet saying, show me the man and I'll show you the crime.
+And the Washington Post says that going after John Bolton is a fresh instance of the old Soviet saying, Show me the man and I'll show you the crime.

 Does it sound like they just decided to figure out what John Bolton did wrong?